aornota/redneck/src/md/2000 1-level opening bids/2200 1S opening/2240 Jacoby 2NT response to 1S opening.md

 Opener rebids as follows:

 - A new suit at the 3-level shows a singleton or void (but not a singleton Ace).
-- A new suit at the 4-level shows a good suit (ideally 5+ cards and at least two of the top three honours).
+- A new suit - other than hearts - at the 4-level shows a good suit (ideally 5+ cards and at least two of the top three honours).
+    - Note that after a {1S} opening bid and {2NT} response, opener cannot need to show a good heart suit: with both majors, they would have opened {1H} rather than {1S}.
+Therefore the {4H} rebid can be used for another purpose.
 - {3S} shows a strong hand with 5+ spades.
 - {3NT} shows a strong hand with exactly 4 spades.
+- {4H} shows a minimum hand with 5+ spades.
-- {4S} shows a minimum hand.
+- {4S} shows a minimum hand with exactly 4 spades.

 ##### Some examples